siberianfox/tinygwiki/TinyG-Configuration.md

 TinyG comes with a set of defaults pre-programmed to a specific machine profile.
 The default profile is set for a relatively slow screw machine such as the Zen Toolworks 7x12.
 Other default profles are settable at compile time by including the right .h file.
 If you are having trouble with your settings and want to revert to the default settings enter: `$defa=1`  This will revert all settings to defaults.
 Do a screencap of the $$ dump if you want to refer back to the current settings

 ## Summary / Cheat Sheet
+Most commands are self explanatory.
+See following sections for those that require further explanation.

 **Motor Groups** Settings specific to a given motor.
 There are 4 motor groups, numbered 1,2,3,4 as labeled on the TinyG board.

 	Setting | Description | Notes